-All core courses must be taken at Stony Brook University, unless an equivalent was taken in an accredited public health program with a grade of B or better within the last five years.
-All concentration courses are to be taken at Stony Brook University, unless an equivalent course, with a grade of B or better, was taken at an approved graduate program in the past five years and transfer of credits is approved by the Assistant Director for Student Affairs.
+All MPH core courses must be taken at Stony Brook University, unless an equivalent was taken in an accredited public health program with a grade of B or better within the last five years.
+All MPH concentration courses are to be taken at Stony Brook University, unless an equivalent course, with a grade of B or better, was taken at an approved graduate program in the past five years and transfer of credits is approved by the Assistant Director for Student Affairs.
+All MHA courses must be taken at Stony Brook University, unless an equivalent course was taken and completed with a grade of B or better within the last five years, demonstrates equivalent competency coverage, and is approved by the MHA Program Director and Chair of the PPH Curriculum Committee.
 The student must request a credit transfer and complete the necessary forms.
-In all respects, the Program in Public Health follows Stony Brook's Transfer of Credit policy as stated in the HSC Bulletin:
+In all respects, the PPH follows Stony Brook's Transfer of Credit policy as stated in the HSC Bulletin: